hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 ~> **NOTE:** This range should not be used by any network element on or connected to this VNet.
 Service address CIDR must be smaller than /12.

--> **NOTE:** Examples of how to use [AKS with Advanced Networking](https://docs.microsoft.com/en-us/azure/aks/networking-overview#advanced-networking) can be [found in the `./examples/` directory in the Github repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/kubernetes).
+Examples of how to use [AKS with Advanced Networking](https://docs.microsoft.com/en-us/azure/aks/networking-overview#advanced-networking) can be [found in the `./examples/kubernetes/` directory in the Github repository](https://github.com/terraform-providers/terraform-provider-azurerm/tree/master/examples/kubernetes).

 ---